MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 4. Ensure you have enough storage space in Office 365 to accommodate the data you're moving in.
 5. Think files are missing?
 Check out our list of **Unsupported Files per Connector**.

-### Incremental Feature
+### Incremental feature

 Our incrementals are delta operations which compare files in your Box to files in Office 365.
 Using this comparison, we copy anything that is new or has changed.
 This enables us to keep Office 365 data up to date when the very final cutover of users occurs.
 These incremental passes are an important part of our process.

-**Technical clarification:** We compare what you have in Box to what is in Office 365 and we only transfer anything that doesn't already exist, or has a newer timestamp.
+**Technical clarification**: We compare what you have in Box to what is in Office 365 and we only transfer anything that doesn't already exist, or has a newer timestamp.

-### 'Lost Files'
+### 'Lost files'

 During a transition where sharing paradigms change, there are many users who claim, “My files are lost!”